joefallon/KissMVC/README.md

 KissMVC is a [Keep-It-Simple-Stupid](http://en.wikipedia.org/wiki/KISS_principle) and fast barebones MVC framework.

+> "Make everything as simple as possible, but not simpler." - Albert Einstein

 It includes the following features:

 *   A standard folder structure for your application.